-In over 99 percent of cases, schools submitted photocopies of official score sheets provided to them by the relevant testing company (e.g., Harcourt).
+In over 99 percent of cases, schools submitted photocopies of official score sheets provided to them by the relevant testing company (e.g., Pearson Assessments).
 In a small number of schools, the schools scored the tests themselves and forwarded to the Project Director detailed information regarding the nature of test administration and scoring.
 The Independent Research Organization followed up with schools that had provided partial or incomplete data, or that did not provide data regarding students who had attended school in the relevant grades but for whom no valid test score was received.
 Upon receipt of the test scores, the Project Director and his staff double-entered, audited and reconciled the scores, and once the scores were confirmed, the original score sheets were destroyed and the resulting electronic databases stored in accordance with s.
 1002.22(3)(d)(5) of the Florida Statutes.
 These data were then matched with student FCAT, public schooling, subsidized lunch and disability history, when available, from the Education Data Warehouse, and with information from student scholarship applications provided by the Scholarship Funding Organizations, and then were stripped of individual identifiers such as names, social security numbers or birthdates, for the purposes of analysis.

-Of the 951 schools with students in the relevant grades in 2008-09, the overwhelming majority provided evidence of test administration according to the specifications of the program.
-A small fraction of participating schools closed following the 2008-09 school year and did not provide test scores to the Project Director.
-In a handful of other cases, the schools administered unapproved tests or neglected to administer tests to participating students; in the case of the small number of non-compliant schools, the Project Director reported the schools to the Florida Department of Education for disciplinary action.
+Of the 1,028 schools with students in the relevant grades in 2009-10, the overwhelming majority provided evidence of test administration according to the specifications of the program.
+A small fraction of participating schools closed following the 2009-10 school year and did not provide test scores to the Project Director.
+In a handful of other cases, the schools administered unapproved tests or neglected to administer tests to participating students; in the case of the small number of noncompliant schools, the Project Director reported the schools to the Florida Department of Education for disciplinary action.

-Of the 11,508 students in relevant grades participating in the program in 2008-09, the Independent Research Organization received valid, legible test scores for 10,333 students, or 89.8 percent of all expected students;1 virtually all of these scores were from tests administered by the private schools themselves.
-This is modestly lower than the 92.7 percent figure for 2007-08, though still in the same vicinity and easily explainable for reasons described below, and represents maintenance of the dramatic improvement in score reporting rates over the retrospective 2006-07 score reporting, in which the comparable figure was 72.7 percent.
-The difference between the retrospective score reporting in 2006-07 and the real-time score reporting in 2007-08 and 2008-09 underscores the importance of collecting test score data in real time, and demonstrates why the 2008-09 score data present the first credible opportunity to measure the distribution of the student test score gains for program participants.
+Of the 15,151 students in relevant grades participating in the program in 2009-10, the Independent Research Organization received valid, legible test scores for 13,829 students, or 91.3 percent of all expected students;1 virtually all of these scores were from tests administered by the private schools themselves.
+This is modestly lower than the 92.7 percent figure for 2007-08, though still in the same vicinity and easily explainable for reasons described below, but higher than the 89.8 percent rate from 2008-09, and it represents maintenance of the dramatic improvement in score reporting rates over the retrospective 2006-07 score reporting, in which the comparable figure was 72.7 percent.
+The difference between the retrospective score reporting in 2006-07 and the real-time score reporting in 2007-08 and later years underscores the importance of collecting test score data in real time.

-1 We received six additional test scores following the January 8, 2010 date in which we merged score records with school records.
-This report excludes these six test scores, because they cannot be merged with the state records for the purposes of analysis.
+1 We received 9 additional test scores following the January 21, 2011 date in which we merged score records with school records.
+This report excludes these 9 test scores, because they cannot be merged with the state records for the purposes of analysis.